rkitover/windows-dev-guide/README.md

 #### Scrolling and Searching in the Terminal

-These are the scrolling keybinds available:
+These are the scrolling keybinds available with this configuration:

 | Key                 | Action                 |
 |---------------------|------------------------|